jojo-konodioda/DPFuzzer/revision/README.md

 The `vulnerabilities` directory contains videos and scenario file about vulnerabilities found in `FUEL`.

-The `testing_process.mp4` shows a round of testing process.
+The `testing_process.mp4` shows the video about a round of testing process.

 The `data` directory contains data about `FUEL` in `Table II`.